 Please note the following before booking your place:

+We recommend that you plan ahead for your lunchtime arrangements.
 If the weather is warm enough, and you bring a packed lunch, there is a park over the road for picnics.
-The venue does not allow food and drink to be consumed in the space we have hired.
+The venue prefers that food and drink are not consumed in the space we have hired.

 The onsite café will be open for takeaways but has limited seating.
 There are local cafes and an Aldi supermarket on North Street (10 minutes’ walk).
 There is a fried chicken takeaway in the neighbouring retail park.
 Sainsbury’s on Winterstoke Road is a 20 minute walk, or 5 minute drive and has ample parking.